katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 .. hint:: If you use a certificate name in ACI that matches the private key's basename, you can leave out the ``certificate_name`` parameter like the example above.

-Using Ansible Vault to encrypt the private key
+Using Assible Vault to encrypt the private key
 ``````````````````````````````````````````````
 .. versionadded:: 2.8